 What I love about Shane’s storyline is that you’re not the one who “saves” him.
 He doesn’t start fighting against his depression because he wants you to love him, or because you’re trying to change him, but because he wants to get better for himself.
 Sure, your support definitely helps him, and he is appreciative of it, but he grows because he wants to.
 When romancing the other characters, most of their cut scenes involve them trying to befriend you or awkwardly flirting with you.
 But through Shane’s cut scenes, we see him confront his inner demons and cultivate the positives in his life.
 The game is very aware in the sense that it doesn’t make the basis of your relationship with Shane a hurt/comfort fanfiction where he is dependent on you to “heal” him, because that would be toxic and unhealthy for you both.
 It isn’t until after Shane makes positive changes in his life that he pursues you romantically, and I appreciate the game for doing that, as well as including storylines on PTSD, disability, and homelessness for other characters.

 I also love Shane because he’s relatable.
 In a world where dateable video game characters are mostly hot, superpowered, and have angsty backstories that the player can’t truly sympathize with, Shane is a breath of fresh air.
 He’s a scruffy, out-of-shape, 20–30 something with a sucky job, and he’s still trying to figure himself out.
 His guilty pleasure is pizza rolls.
 He has an existential crisis every other day.
 He cuddles with his chickens when no one is looking.
 And, as someone who has been coping with anxiety and on-off depression for most of my adult life, I get him.
-Animals can be a brilliant remedy to mental health problems so take a look at these wooden chicken coops if you’re thinking of raising pets that give something back.
+Most people turn to sites like budexpressnow seeking cannabis and cannabis-based products to try and manage their anxiety and depression.
+This is supported by many studies which suggest that there are many different types of cannabis products, such as sweet leaf concentrates, which are an effective way of dealing with symptoms, so using this type of product makes sense.
+Therefore, those looking to use cannabis to deal with mental health ailments will also turn to sites like Fat Buddha Glass for information and sale of products like pipes, dab rigs, and bongs.
+You can learn more here.
+Not everyone will want to smoke marijuana as a way to reduce depressive and anxious symptoms, so will look for alternative methods.
+However, what a lot of people don’t know is that animals can be a brilliant remedy to mental health problems as well, so take a look at these wooden chicken coops if you’re thinking of raising pets that give something back.
 There are days when he relapses and thinks terrible thoughts, or when he just doesn’t have the motivation to leave bed.
 But then there are other days where he’ll fix all your fences and feed all the animals before six to show his appreciation, even though you know this isn’t easy for him.
 For many, anxiety and depression aren’t just problems that “go away” once you are in a relationship, and I appreciate that the game treats this realistically.